CONVEX

 Key signals that LGD is rising in a credit cycle:

-1. Falling collateral valuations in leveraged loan books
+1. Falling collateral valuations in leveraged loan books, commercial real estate and enterprise value multiples compress simultaneously with credit stress

-3. Increasing distressed debt trading volumes at deep discounts
+3. Increasing distressed debt trading volumes at prices below 70 cents on the dollar, signaling the market is pricing deep impairment

 Historical Context